 Prince William and Duchess Catherine are fans of a skiing holiday

-If you book a ski holiday this year, you are at the behest of both the UK and your destination’s government rules and regulations.
+If you book a ski holiday for later this year, you are at the behest of both the UK and your destination’s government rules and regulations.
 This means you might be required to quarantine on your return, or you might not be allowed to enter at all, depending on how the virus progresses.
 Keep an eye on foreign travel advice.

 To help with peace of mind, plenty of companies have adjusted their cancellation policies.
 Club Med’s all-inclusive packages only require a 15% deposit and the company is offering free changes and refunds if you have a positive COVID test before you depart.

-Ski France offers free cancellation (for any reason) 14 days before departure for hotels, 30 days before departure for residences and 45 days before departure for chalets, while chalet operator Mountain Heaven is guaranteeing 100% refunds for any cancellations relating to Covid-19.
+Ski France offers free cancellation (for any reason) 14 days before departure for hotels, 30 days before departure for residences and 45 days before departure for chalets, while chalet operator Mountain Heaven is guaranteeing 100% refunds for any cancellations relating to COVID-19.

 Is a chalet safer than a hotel for skiing in 2021?